madrilene/eleventy-excellent/src/posts/daily/markets-monday-for-2024-11-18.md

 ---
 title: "📈 Markets Monday for 2024-11-18"
+permalink: "/archive/markets-monday-for-2024-11-18/"
-description: "Key tech indicators and a snapshot of today's market movements."
+description: "Key tech indicators and a snapshot of today&#39;s market movements."
 date: 2024-11-19 03:28:23.844338+00:00
 ---